 It’s almost here….summer.
 And I can’t think of a more summer-like plant than Hibiscus.
-Its big, colorful flowers inspire one to kick off the sandals, and sit back with a frosty, blended beverage.
+Its big, colorful flowers inspire one to kick off the sandals and sit back with a frosty, blended beverage.
 Don’t you love it?

 Hibiscus love summer, too: sun and heat are welcome.
 And if we hit a dry spell in August, that’s no problem.
 Just lean into those hazy, lazy summer days…your hibiscus will be just fine.
-Take time relax and watch the butterflies, because they love the big, colorful flowers on this plant!
+Take time to relax and watch the butterflies because they love the big, colorful flowers on this plant!

 The brand-new Paraplu® rose of Sharon hybrids have exceptionally large flowers that really capture that island feeling, yet these plants are hardy to USDA 5-9.

 Paraplu Violet™ (left) has intense purple flowers whose color really needs to be seen to be believed.
 Paraplu Pink Ink™ (right) has huge light pink-to-white flowers with a high-impact red eye.

 The flowers are spectacular on these plants, but we also appreciate the outstanding habit.
 It’s full and well-branched, giving it an elegant form that is usually absent from rose of Sharon.
 They make a statement in your garden, topping out at 5-8′.